-Treatment options may include medication, talking therapies such as counseling and psychotherapy, self-help treatments or a combination.
+Treatment options may include medication, talking therapies such as counseling and psychotherapy, self-help treatments, natural treatment for anxiety and or a combination.

 Anxiety and depression can make it hard for you to cope with day to day life.
-Listed below are some natural treatment options you can use.
+Listed below are some options for a natural treatment for anxiety and depression.

 One of these treatment options is self- hypnosis.
 It is a very affordable and calming treatment that you can use in the comfort of your own home.
 Choose from over 800 self-hypnosis audio downloads from Uncommon Knowledge.
 They have a variety of audio for anxiety and depression.
 You can also view the full hypnosis library.

-You can find out more information about hypnosis in this post Hypnosis and Hypnotherapy Can Change Your Life.
+You can find out more information about hypnosis in this post What is hypnosis for?
+Can it help me?

 Emotional Freedom Technique (EFT)

-A third option is using supplements.
-RediCalm is a clinically proven natural anxiety relief supplement.
+RediCalm is a clinically proven natural anxiety relief supplement and also contains ashwagandha.
 It has good reviews and claims to give fast relief for stress and anxiety.